-Once your rig crew has gotten set up with RigPass (SafeLand), a respirator fit test, and San Antonio H2S training this does not mean that training for protection against hazardous atmospheres is completely over.
-Equipment needs to be practiced, drilled, inspected, and training must be re-certified at a regular basis.
+Once your rig crew has gotten set up with RigPass (SafeLand), a respirator fit test, and San Antonio H2S training, this does not mean that training for protection against hazardous atmospheres is completely over.
+Equipment needs to be practiced with, drilled on, inspected, and training must be re-certified at a regular basis.

 Notice: Article is provided as is and for informational use only.
 Eagle Ford Training San Antonio, its owners, instructors, and affiliates hereto referred as the company shall have no liability for and you shall defend, indemnify and hold harmless from and against any claim loss demand, liability, obligation, and expense based upon any injury or damage, spill or pollution, product liability, or any other loss that may occur.
 The liability for the use of information is solely yours notwithstanding any act of error or omission by the company.